Dermal Fillers & Injectables

 How Do Dermal Fillers and Injectables Work?

-The way that dermal fillers and injectables work varies according to the method that is chosen.
-Here’s a short overview of the way that the main dermal filler methods work:
+The way dermal fillers and injectables work varies according to the material injected.
+Here is a short overview of the way that the main dermal filler methods work:

 Collagen Collagen is a protein that inspires the production of new skin cells.
 When collagen (bovine or human) is used as a dermal filler, it is injected into the deepest skin layers (known as the dermis), to replenish the natural collagen fibers that are lost during the aging process.
 The new collagen is absorbed into the deepest layer of skin.
 The result is a more youthful appearance, added volume in sunken areas, and added support for the uppermost layer of skin (called the epidermis).
 Some collagen-based dermal fillers are bovine based and others are derived from human collagen.
 The injected substance is composed primarily of naturally occurring collagen fibers and are absorbed directly into the lower layer of skin.